elixir-sqlite/sqlite_ecto2/README.md

 end
 ```

+## Incorrect (Surprising?)
+Implementation of Boolean Operators

+SQLite's implementation of the boolean operator ('AND', 'OR', and 'NOT') return a integer values (0 or 1) since there is no boolean data type in SQLite.
+Certain Ecto code (and, in particular, some Ecto integration tests) expect actual boolean values to be returned.
+When `sqlite_ecto2` is returning a value directly from a column, it is possible to determine that the expected value is boolean and that mapping will occur.
+Once any mapping occurs (even as simple as `NOT column_value`), this mapping is no longer possible and you will get the integer value as presented by SQLite instead.

 ## Incomplete Ecto Constraint Implementation

 Several Ecto constraints are not fully implemented in `sqlite_ecto2` because SQLite does not provide enough information in its error reporting to implement changeset validation properly in all cases.
 Specifically, some foreign key and uniqueness constraints are reported by raising `Sqlite.Ecto2.Error` exceptions instead of returning an Ecto changeset with the error detail.